Advise Me

 Static stretches are probably the stretches that come to mind when you think about stretching.
 That’s when you stretch a muscle or a group of muscles to the point where you feel tension, and then hold that position for 20 to 60 seconds without bouncing.
 You might rest and then repeat the stretch two or three times.

+“Static stretching involves slow, controlled movements that are safe to perform,” Wade said.
 It’s common to perform static stretches after physical activity when your muscles are warmer.
 You can also take short breaks at home, work or school throughout the day to fit in some static stretching.

-Static stretches you can try include:
+Static stretching exercises you can try include:

 • Hamstring stretch: Sit on the floor with one leg straight in front of you and the other bent, with your foot near your other knee.
 Lean forward toward your toes, keeping your back straight.